Lecture 03: Exploring and visualising data

 You combine these with + to build a plot layer by layer.
 As you get more comfortable, you can add scales, facets, and themes to refine the result.

-Building a plot: Step 1 - Start with data
+Building a plot: start with data

 library(ggplot2)